 , n-dodecyl-β-d-maltoside (DDM)

 are used for solubilization and stabilization of membrane proteins from the cell membrane.
-However these detergents can interfere with affect the functional properties of a membrane protein (3).
-Synthetic nanodiscs are mimicing the native lipid membrane by cutting out the membrane protein of interest out of the cell membrane together with its original lipid enviroment.
-The alternative to Synthetic Nanodiscs are the MSP-nanodiscs
+However these detergents can interfere with the functional properties of a membrane protein (3).
+Synthetic nanodiscs are mimicking the native lipid membrane by cutting the membrane protein of interest out of the cell membrane together with its original lipid environment.
+The alternative to synthetic nanodiscs are MSP-nanodiscs

 Currently these are CubeBiotech's options for the creation of synthetic nanodiscs: